Building a remote control circuit that can be switched on with a flashlight is explained in this tutorial.

-It uses a light sensor made with a transistor and a special light detector LDR to pick up the light from the flashlight.
+It uses a light sensor which is constructed using a transistor and a specially designed light detector LDR to receive light from the flashlight.

 What is a Flashlight Activated Remote Control:

-The concept is based on the principle of light dependent devices typically utilizing a light sensor or photodiode to detect changes in light intensity.
+The idea behind this concept is that light dependent devices which usually use a light sensor or photodiode to detect changes in light intensity work on this basis.

 Parts List: